MichaelThamm/gitlab-docker-ci/ReadMe.txt

 - YAML is often used for configuration for readability.
 - Since gitlab-Runner exec clones the current state of the local Git repository, be sure to have committed any changes you want to test beforehand.
+- Traefik acts as a reverse-proxy and a load balancer.
+It also allows all the unsecure protocols to hide behind the reverse-proxy and secure ones are sent to the reverse-proxy

 Process: